Self hosted

 docker ps

-Secure Web Vault for Easy Access
+Secure Web Vault access

 You can use a third-party reverse proxy like caddy server, Traefik, or another solution for ingress and generate self-signed certificates for secure communications.